2037/Spherical-Triangular-Meshes/README.md

-# AMS 562 Final Project - Spherical-Triangular-Meshes #
+# Spherical-Triangular-Meshes #

-In this project as the final project in AMS 562(Scientific Programming in C++ in Stony Brook University), we implement geometric calculation on spherical triangle meshes.
+As the final project in AMS 562(Scientific Programming in C++ in Stony Brook University), we implement geometric calculation on spherical triangle meshes.

 A mesh (unstructured) can be represented by a set of coordinates (geometric data)